DouSBao/Arch-Install-Guide/README.md

 device wlan0 set-property Powered on adapter phy0 set-property Powered on
 ```
-5. Connect to wifi
+7. Connect to wifi
 ```
 station <network card> connect <SSID>
 ```
-6. Check if success
+8. Check if success
 ```
 station <network card> show
 ```
-7. Exit iwctl
+9. Exit iwctl
 ```
 exit
 ```
-ps: If iwctl not works, you could connect to cable, or connect your phone to the machine in order to use wifi.
+ps: If iwctl not works anyway, you could connect to cable, or connect your phone to the machine in order to use wifi.
 Then download NetworkManager, use nmcli or nmtui to connect to wifi.

 # Section Two - Update mirrorlist source
 1. Use reflector to update the package mirrorlist at /etc/pacman.d/mirrorlist